 “This post may contain affiliate links.
 Please read my disclosure for more info.

 That’s the magic that Board Booster provides.
-By spreading out your pinning throughout the day and night, your content will get in front of many more people.
-And you’ll have more time to do other things.
+By spreading out your pinning throughout the day and night, your content gets in front of many more people.
+And you can focus on your other nine to-dos.

 For the price of BoardBooster, I’ve found it to be worth its weight in gold.

 This is an easy to follow tutorial on how you can get yourself setup.
 Even if you’ve never seen BoardBooster, you should be able to use this post to get your first board setup.

 As an added bonus, you can use this BoardBooster link to get your first 500 pins free.
 More about that later.
 Let’s dig into this.